-As a Councillor, I welcome the fact that there has been strong engagement to date on the BusConnects project, and that prior consultations have led to significant changes where the NTA have sought to implement community-driven solutions.
+As a Councillor, I welcome the fact that there has been strong engagement to date on the BusConnects project, and that prior consultations with the wider community in Kimmage, and with residents on the Lower Kimmage Road, have led to some positively received outcomes where the NTA have sought to implement community-driven solutions.

 It is unfortunate that Covid restrictions inhibited the degree to which that consultative approach could inform the final stage of the design, but this project is vital to the future and the climate-resilience of our city, and we must not miss this opportunity to get it right.